aldob/mProfile/README.md

 <br>

 #### Example Crossover table
-The x-axis are the sites recognised in Read1(or at the start if SR) and the y-axis are the sites recognised in Read2(or at the end if SR).<br>
+The x-axis are the sites recognised in Read1 (or at the start if SR) and the y-axis are the sites recognised in Read2 (or at the end if SR).<br>
-Cells where x=y are the un-translocated targets and are represented by NA as the counts are very high.
+Cells where x=y are the un-translocated targets and are therefore represented by NA.

 Site|CTRL_Target|Target1|Target2|Target3|Target4
 ----|-----|----|----|----|----|